-Phillips School of Theology was founded on May 30, 1944 by the action of the Lane College Board of Trustees, Jackson, Tennessee, and the leadership of Bishop J. Arthur Hamlett.
-While the formal Founder's Day service was on December 12, 1944, the school's academic program began on January 2, 1945.

-Dr. Joseph A. Johnson, Jr. (elected in 1966 as the 34th bishop of the C.M.E.
-Church) was elected the first dean of the school in 1945 and served until 1954.
+Phillips School of Theology is the only seminary of the Christian Methodist Episcopal Church.
+It was founded on May 30,1944 by the action of the Lane College Board of Trustees (Jackson, Tennessee) and birthed into reality by the leadership of Bishop J. Arthur Hamlett.
+The academic program of Phillips began on January 2, 1945.
+Dr. Joseph A. Johnson, Jr. (elected in 1966 as the 34th bishop of the CME Church) was elected the first President of the school in 1945.
+He served until 1954.